Christine Marie Cabanos

 Christine Marie Cabanos is an American voice actress of Filipino descent.
 Some of her roles include Azusa Nakano in K-On!, the titular characters in Squid Girl and Puella Magi Madoka Magica, Mako Mankanshoku in Kill la Kill, Hisone Amakasu in Dragon Pilot: Hisone and Masotan, Hotaru Tomoe/Sailor Saturn from the Viz Media redub of Sailor Moon, Shiemi Moriyama in Blue Exorcist, Silica in Sword Art Online, and Minori Kushieda in Toradora!.
-In video games, she voices Nepgear in the Hyperdimension Neptunia series, Chiaki Nanami and Himiko Yumeno in the Danganronpa series, Filia and Fukua in Skullgirls, Amitie in Puyo Puyo Tetris.
+In video games, she voices Nepgear in the Hyperdimension Neptunia series, Chiaki Nanami and Himiko Yumeno in the Danganronpa series, Filia and Fukua in Skullgirls, Amitie in Puyo Puyo Tetris, Elec-Tron in Vitamin Connection, as well as the Poplins in Super Mario Bros.
+Wonder.

 Personal life

+In an interview with Crunchyroll, Cabanos revealed she grew up watching cartoons, watching Nickelodeon and Disney animated shows and movies.
+Cabanos revealed Christine Cavanaugh, who voiced Chuckie Finster in Nickelodeon's Rugrats, was her inspiration to become a voice actor.

 In January 2020, Cabanos announced via her Instagram, that on a vacation in the Philippines, she got engaged to her long-time partner, Oscar Garcia.
-As of 2021, the two have a daughter together.
+As of 2021, the two have one child together.